 Table of Contents

-- The Consequences of Not using This Document
+- The Consequences of Not Using a Partnership Amendment Form

 A simple Amendment will identify the following basic elements:

 - Partners: the name of each person who owns the company

 - Agreement: the date of the original agreement

 - Amended Sections: the specific sections of the agreement being changed

 As a reference, a Partnership Amendment is known by other names:

 - General Partnership Amendment